JSTOR-Labs/plant-humanities/peanut/README.md

        url="Peanut Necklace.jpg">
 {#paragraph4}

 Peanuts were also held in high regard in <span eid="Q13703">Mesoamerica</span>, having gradually spread further north via trade networks.
-In the Aztec capital of <span eid="Q13695">Tenochtitlan</span>, the location of present-day Mexico City, the peanut was known as _tlalcacahuatl_ from the words _tlalli_ (earth) and _cacahuatl_ (cocoa), giving rise to one of the Spanish words for peanut, _cacahuate/cacahuete_, and suggesting that the Aztec may have been the first humans to combine these two now-ubiquitous flavors.[^7]
+In the Aztec capital of <span eid="Q13695">Tenochtitlan</span>, the location of present-day Mexico City, the peanut was known as _tlalcacahuatl_ from the words _tlalli_ (earth) and _cacahuatl_ (cocoa), giving rise to one of the Spanish words for peanut, _cacahuate/cacahuete_.
+This suggests that the Aztec may have been the first humans to combine these two now-ubiquitous flavors.[^7]
 <param ve-image
        label="Peanut plant, Book XI, Historia general de las cosas de Nueva España, 1577." attribution="World Digital Library"